muse254/hermes/README.md

     For some reason if your func main is in another file other than main.go:
     -main: to state where the path to the .go file that contains main  (string flag)

+    While Hermes is running, pressing Enter key to signal finish of stdin causes RE-EXECUTION of the progeam

 Note that this error: